velimira-madzharova/bsu-calendar-sync/application/README.md

 ### Authenticate application
 Once the app asks you to open a link, copy the link, paste in browser and authenticate the google account you have listed as test user in the Developer console.
-After you give access to the app in Google -> copy the link from the browser (it will start http://localhost:8000 as the configuration you did in the Google developer console) and paste the link another terminal window (different from the onw you started the process with)
+After you give access to the app in Google -> copy the link from the browser (it will start http://localhost:8000 as the configuration you did in the Google developer console) and curl the link another terminal window (different from the onw you started the process with).
+Make sure you put double quotes around the link when you curl it.
 > :heavy_check_mark: *The authentication will be saved only on your local machine.
 Also, you can revoke the access later from your profile settings.

 ## Expected Result